This post may contain affiliate links. Please read our disclosure policy.

 - Curries: A sprinkle can totally transform your curry.

-- Rice Dishes: Stir some into white rice.
+- Rice Dishes: Stir some into a single serving of white rice.

-- Grilled Veggies: Mix with olive oil and brush onto vegetables before grilling or roasting.
+- Grilled Vegetables: Mix with olive oil and brush onto vegetables before grilling or roasting.

 - Soups: Just a pinch can give a new dimension to your soups.